 I’ve mentioned this when discussing IUDs before, but from a TCM perspective, anything that physically interferes with your menstrual flow can be questionable to your overall health, too.
 Myself and the other practitioners at The Pagoda Tree would love to assist you in ensuring you have been educated on all your contraceptive and health treatment options.

 Want to talk more about contraception and your hormones.
-Come join in all the fun in my membership, The Wellness Collective.
+Come join in all the fun in The Membership X Nat Kringoudis.
 We get together and work through women’s issues, together!